emmercm/www/src/blog/the-dangers-of-offset-with-mysql.md

          , (SELECT 0 AS n UNION SELECT 1 UNION SELECT 2 UNION SELECT 3 UNION SELECT 4 UNION SELECT 5 UNION SELECT 6 UNION SELECT 7 UNION SELECT 8 UNION SELECT 9) f) temp;
 ```

-Because `id` is the primary key, it becomes the InnoDB table's [clustered index](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).
-In general, the clustered index controls the physical ordering of rows on disk, and querying against it can provide some disk I/O optimization.
+Because `id` is the primary key it becomes the InnoDB table's [clustered index](https://dev.mysql.com/doc/refman/8.0/en/innodb-index-types.html).
+Like all other InnoDB [b-tree indexes](https://dev.mysql.com/doc/refman/8.0/en/index-btree-hash.html#btree-index-characteristics), clustered indexes will store values that are close together value-wise on the same page on disk.
+But clustered indexes are special because they also store the rest of the row's data alongside it in the same page.
+So when you query a row by its clustered index, InnoDB will look for the b-tree leaf that contains that value, and then it's inexpensive to read the rest of the row data.
+This helps provide some disk I/O optimization when querying rows in a range because many of them will be stored in the same pages.

 The table ended up with about 741MB of data: